-ii) Past Performance
+iii) Past Performance

 If you have ever received an EPA brownfields grant, please respond to item 1.
-If you have never received an EPA brownfields grant but have received other federal or non-federal assistance agreements (an assistance agreement is a grant or cooperative agreement and not a contract), please respond to item 2.
-If you have never received any type of federal or non-federal assistance agreements please indicate this in your proposal and you will receive a neutral score [6 Points] for this factor.
+If you have never received an EPA brownfields grant but have received other federal or nonfederal assistance agreements (an assistance agreement is a grant or cooperative agreement and not a contract), please respond to item 2.
+If you have never received any type of federal or non-federal assistance agreements please indicate this in your proposal and you will receive a neutral score [3 Points] for this factor.
 [Failure to indicate anything in response may result in zero points for this factor.]
 In evaluating an applicant's response to this factor, in addition to the information provided by the applicant, EPA may consider relevant information from EPA files or from other federal or non-federal grantors to verify or supplement information provided by the applicant.
-[12 points]
+[6 points]

 - 1. Currently or Has Ever Received an EPA Brownfields Grant - Identify the EPA Brownfields grant(s) you currently have or have received in the past.
 Please provide information on no more than five of your most recent grants.
-Demonstrate how you successfully managed the grant(s), and successfully performed all phases of work under the previous or existing grant(s) by providing information on: [8 points] - Funds Expenditure: the balance of grant funds not drawn down (funds remaining). - Compliance with grant requirements: information regarding your compliance with the work plan, schedule, terms and conditions, timely reporting (e.g., quarterly reports, financial status reports, Assessment, Cleanup, Revolving Loan Fund Exchange System (ACRES), and any other required submittals), and reporting on whether you were making progress towards achieving the expected results under the grants and if not whether you explained why not. - Accomplishments: describe your success using EPA grant funds to assess, clean up, and redevelop brownfield sites, including whether you reported accomplishments to EPA in ACRES, or alternatively, via the Property Profile Form. - Describe any adverse audit findings.
-If you have had problems with the management of your brownfields grants, or any other grant, (e.g., compliance reporting, expenditure of funds, etc.) please describe how you corrected, or are correcting, the problems.
-[4 points]
+Demonstrate how you successfully managed the grant(s), and successfully performed all phases of work under the previous or existing grant(s) including whether the desired outcomes of the project(s) were met by providing information on: [6 points] - Funds Expenditure: the balance of grant funds not drawn down (funds remaining). - Compliance with grant requirements: information regarding your compliance with the work plan, schedule, terms and conditions, timely reporting (e.g., quarterly reports, financial status reports, Assessment, Cleanup, Redevelopment Exchange System (ACRES), and any other required submittals), and reporting on whether you were making progress towards achieving the expected results under the grants and if not whether you explained why not. - Accomplishments: describe your success using EPA grant funds to assess, clean up, and redevelop brownfield sites, including whether you reported accomplishments to EPA in ACRES, or alternatively, via the Property Profile Form.